Women’s March Toronto 2017 © Chris Munro

 Dr. Cheryl Levitt – Director and Producer.
-Cheryl is a family physician and a tenured Professor in the Department of Family Medicine at McMaster University in Canada.
+Cheryl is a family physician and a Professor Emerita in the Department of Family Medicine at McMaster University in Canada.
 Cheryl studied medicine at the University of the Witwatersrand and Baragwanath Hospital in her native South Africa.
 After further training at the University of British Columbia, she practised in rural B.C. for eight years before becoming an academic family physician at McGill University in Montréal 1984.
 Cheryl was the Chair of the Department of Family Medicine at McMaster University from 1996-2006 and President of the Ontario College of Family Physicians in 2006-2007.
 She also has worked in leadership and other roles at Cancer Care Ontario, the College of Family Physicians of Canada and the College of Physicians and Surgeons of Ontario, and has advocated and published extensively on primary care policy issues, gender equity, maternal and child health and medical human rights.
 She has received a number of awards including the South African Women for Women HEALTH Award in 2004, the WONCA (World Organization of Family Doctors) Fellowship Award in 2010, the Jean Pierre Depins Award from the College of Family Physicians of Canada in 2010 and the YWCA Woman of Distinction Award for Health Wellness for the City of Hamilton in 2011.

 Dr. Barbara Lent, Co-Director and Co-Producer.
 Barbara practised family medicine in London, Ontario, first in a small private office and then in a community-based academic practice in a socially disadvantaged neighbourhood.
 In 1994 she moved to the academic world of family medicine.
 She served as Associate Dean of Equity and Professionalism at the Schulich School of Medicine & Dentistry at Western University from 2004 – 2010, where she worked on numerous educational initiatives related to gender issues, boundary issues, and professionalism.
 She was awarded the AFMC May Cohen Gender Equity Award for this work.
 She has participated in numerous policy and research initiatives to address intimate partner violence from a medical perspective.
 Since 2010 she has contributed to the work of Ontario’s medical regulatory organization, participating in numerous committees and policy development initiatives.
 When not pursuing professional endeavours, she enjoys travelling to new places, hiking, playing her trumpet, and spending time with her five young grandsons.